Priest accused of abusing 2 boys, making 1 confess afterward

 State Attorney General Josh Shapiro announced the arrest of the 64-year-old Rev. David Poulson, of Oil City, as part of a statewide grand jury investigation.
 According to court records, Poulson is facing at least eight charges, including indecent assault and child endangerment for incidents dating to 2002.

-"This was the ultimate betrayal and manipulation by Poulson - he used the tools of the priesthood to further his abuse," Shapiro wrote in an emailed release about the charges.
+"This was the ultimate betrayal and manipulation by Poulson - he used the tools of the priesthood to further his abuse," Shapiro wrote in a release about the charges.

-The allegations also state Poulson took that victim and another boy to a secluded hunting camp without electricity or running water, where he would watch horror movies with them on his laptop then assault them.
+The allegations also state Poulson took that victim and another boy at separate times to a secluded hunting camp without electricity or running water, where he would watch horror movies with them on his laptop then assault them.

 Prosecutors said the Erie Diocese had received complaints about what they say were Poulson's "sexual predator tendencies" as far back as 2010, but did not report him to law enforcement until the grand jury issued a subpoena in September 2016.